cormullion/Karnak.jl/docs/src/examples.md

 the Piccadilly line to the Victoria Line, and at Warren Street from the Victoria Line to the Northern Line - is not part of the graph.
 Routes across the Tube network, like the trains, follow the tracks (edges).
-The concept of "lines" (Victoria, Circle, etc) isn't part of the graph structure, but a colorful layer imposed on top of the track network.
+The concept of “lines” (Victoria, Circle, etc) isn’t part of the graph structure, but a colorful layer imposed on top of the track network.

 ### Pandemic